knight-of-ni/gpspi/README.md

 See the [Wiki](https://github.com/knight-of-ni/gpspi/wiki) for assembly instructions.

 ## This project is still in a testing stage.
-This code should be considered beta at best.
+Code should be considered beta at best.

 See [Issue #1](https://github.com/knight-of-ni/gpspi/issues/1) for a list of planned features and improvements.